S-ciz/cojeski/content/blog/first-post.md

 ---
-title: A world that is yours to have.
+title: What a wonderful world
 date: 2025-09-06T20:28:00.000+02:00
 description: Bringing peace of mind to the disadvantaged
 image: /uploads/act2.jpg